Sebsterio/JavaScript30/readme.md

 - Panels expand on 'mouseover' instead of 'click'.
 - Opening a panel closes the previous one.
 - more dynamic CSS transitions.

+06 - Type Ahead

+- Results are sorted by a selected property

+07 - Array Cardio 2

+- find() and findIndex() are abstracted